Defending Tokyo? JGSDF’s Elite 1st Division

 If we turn our attention to postwar history, the 1970 Mishima Incident, a failed coup attempt by the famous novelist and nationalist, actually tried to mobilize the 32nd regiment of the JGSDF 1st Division.

-During the 1990s, the infamous Aum-Shinrikyo cult group allegedly planned taking hostages from the families of the 1st Airborne Brigade in their scheme to overthrow the government.
+During the 1990s, the Aum-Shinrikyo, the infamous cult group responsible for the 1995 Tokyo Subway Sarin Attack, purportedly planned to take the families of the 1st Airborne Brigade as hostage in their scheme to overthrow the government.

 Even in popular culture, the anime movie “Patlabor” shows units from the JGSDF 1st Division occupying the capital Tokyo under the pretext of maintaining public order.